Over the last decade, the way that we treat wet macular degeneration has been revolutionized!

 There is not a strict protocol that determines how many treatments a person will need, but it is safe to assume that most patients will receive more than one eye injection.
 Research studies clearly show that repeated treatments lead to better vision.
 Just like your car needs routine maintenance once in a while, it is now understood that macular degeneration patients have better outcomes if their eyes are treated every so often.

-To start, I use two different types of numbing medicine to limit the pain of the injection.
-Next, I clean the eye thoroughly with a betadine solution.
-A small wire spring is then applied to keep the eyelids open for the procedure.
-I measure the location of the injection and then apply the treatment to that site.
+To start, numbing medicine is used to limit the pain of the injection.
+Next, the eye is cleaned thoroughly with a betadine solution.
+A small wire spring may be applied to keep the eyelids open for the procedure.
 The amount of medication injected is about the same as one eye drop from a bottle, and the needle on the syringe is among the thinnest that is manufactured.
 The procedure from start to finish takes less than five minutes.